jedrzejginter/next-fbt/packages/next-fbt/readme.md

          //   in 'public/i18n/<locale>/home-page.json
          // - all translations from "pages" directory (but not from "pages/index.tsx" file)
          //   will land in 'public/i18n/<locale>/other-pages.json
-         // - translations from files that don't match any of those
+         // - translations from files that don't match any of above
          //   patterns will be extracted to 'public/i18n/<locale>/main.json' ],
      },